microsoft/nni/ts/jupyter_extension/README.md

 $ nnictl jupyter-extension install
 ```

+It does not have prompt message.
+Exit without error means success.

 ## Run ##

 For now, the extension does not support creating experiment, so you have to create one with nnictl: